adrianco/spigo/README.md

 Simulate Protocol Interactions in Go using nanoservice actors

 Suitable for fairly large scale simulations, runs well up to 100,000 independent nanoservice actors.
 Three architectures are implemented.
 One creates a peer to peer social network (fsm and pirates).
 The others are based on a LAMP stack or NetflixOSS microservices in a more tree structured model.
+The migration architecture starts with LAMP and ends with NetflixOSS.

 Each nanoservice actor is a goroutine. to create 100,000 pirates, deliver 700,000 messages and wait to shut them all down again takes about 4 seconds.
 The resulting graph can be visualized via GraphML or rendered by saving to Graph JSON and viewing in a web browser via D3.